Office: Fine Arts - 232

 MFA, 1985, Brandeis University

-Anne Brady is a Professor in the Theatre Department of Binghamton University where she teaches Voice, Movement, and Acting.
-At BU, she has directed Romeo and Juliet, Picasso at the Lapin Agile, The Glass Menagerie, Machinal, A Doll's House, Hello Dolly!, A Macbeth, 3 Penny Opera, Tongue of a Bird, Rabbit Hole, Little Women and Urinetown, the musical, A Streetcar Named Desire, and The Crucible.
-In 2003, she earned her Certification as a Linklater Voice Teacher, making her one of 120 Designated Linklater Teachers worldwide who teach in prestigious actor training programs as well as regional theatres.
-She has been the Voice and Text Coach for BU productions of Electra, A Midsummer Night's Dream, Hamlet, Our Town, Twelfth Night, Henry V, and Julius Caesar.
-Anne directs regionally and is often part of the faculty at Shakespeare & Co.'s month-long Intensive Training Program for Actors.
-She has also worked as a vocal coach Off-Broadway as well as an actress in New York, New England, New Jersey, and Ohio.
+Anne Brady is a Professor in the Department of Theatre at Binghamton University where she teaches Voice, Movement and Acting.
+At Binghamton University, she has directed Anne Boleyn, A Streetcar Named Desire, The Glass Menagerie, Machinal, Romeo and Juliet, Hello Dolly!, A Macbeth, Rabbit Hole, Little Women, Urinetown, The Crucible, and Hairspray among others.
+She also co-directed a production of The Threepenny Opera with students and faculty from both Binghamton University and DUOC Universidad Catolica in Santiago, Chile.
+This collaborative production rehearsed and performed in Santiago, Chile as well as at Binghamton University and also received a prestigious grant from the Kurt Weill Foundation.
+In 2003, Anne earned her Certification as a Linklater Voice Teacher, making her one of 150 Designated Linklater Voice Teachers worldwide who teach in prestigious actor training programs as well as regional theatres.
+Anne directs regionally, and is often part of the faculty at Shakespeare & Company's Month Long Intensive Training Program for Actors.
+She has also worked as a vocal coach Off-Broadway and for several productions at Binghamton University in addition to working as an actress in New York, New England, New Jersey, and Ohio.
+Anne is a proud member of Actors' Equity and SAG-AFTRA.